Table of Contents

 A full-sized crib mattress should fit snugly into the crib, with no gaps where the baby can get their head stuck.
 The CPSC recommends that full-sized crib mattresses be at least 27 1/4 inches wide and 51 1/4 inches long and should not be thicker than 6 inches.

 You may also try the two-finger test to check the mattress size with the crib.
-If it fails the test, you must return or exchange the mattress with another that will fit your chosen crib tightly.
+If it fails the test, return or exchange the mattress for another that will fit your chosen crib tightly.
 Choose one that will fit the mattress tightly when it comes to sheets.
 Remember that, like adults, your baby can get tangled up in a loose sheet.

 Buying A Crib Online Vs. In-Store

-As with other commodities, you can now shop online for nursery products, including cribs.
-While online shopping has advantages, many believe in-store shopping is still more exciting and assuring.
-In the succeeding sections, let’s discuss the advantages and disadvantages of each one:
+As with other commodities, you can shop online for nursery products, including cribs.
+While online shopping has advantages, many believe in-store shopping is still more exciting and reassuring.
+In the succeeding sections, letโs discuss the advantages and disadvantages of each one:

 In-Store Shopping